edgar595/malaria-classification/README.md

 Model Creation: Developed a classification model using TensorFlow to classify images into infected and uninfected categories.
 Utilized convolutional neural networks (CNNs) to leverage spatial hierarchies present in the images.

-Model Training and Evaluation: Trained the classification model on the Malaria dataset and evaluated its performance using appropriate metrics such as accuracy, precision, recall, and F1-score.
-Fine-tuned the model to achieve optimal results.
+Model Training and Evaluation: Trained the classification model on the Malaria dataset and evaluated its performance using appropriate metrics.

 Visualization: Visualized the model's performance through various plots and graphs, illustrating key metrics and performance trends during training and evaluation.